mvextensions/mvbasic/doc/Extension Guide.md

 ![New Workspace](screenshots/new_workspace.gif)

-After adding all the parameters to the workspace, your settings should be like this:
+After adding all the parameters to the workspace, your settings should look similar to this:

 ```json
 {